squidieee/literature_notes/spatialPerception-notes.md

 LaViola 2008
 An experimental study that explores how head tracking and stereo affect user performance when rotating 3D virtual objects using isomorphic and non-isomorphic rotation techniques.
 Subjects performed the rotation task with significantly less error with head tracking/stereo and no head tracking/stereo than with no head tracking/no stereo, regardless of rotation technique.
 They used a solid shaded 3D model of a house from a randomly generated orientation into a target orientation.
 It is not quite clear how they indicated the target orientation with the stimulus.They measured the completion time when the orientation error was below a threshold, the house would immediately disappear and reappear in a new random orientation, indicating that the trial had been accomplished.

-## Influence of degrees of freedom's manipulation on performances during orientation tasks in virtual reality environments

-Veit 2009
-[todo]...
+# Unclassified: todo

-# Non-Isomorphic 3D Rotational Techniques
+## Non-Isomorphic 3D Rotational Techniques

 Fels 1998